bassamanator/everything-sovol-sv06/README.md

 **Any** MK8 nozzle will be fine.
 I like [these](https://s.click.aliexpress.com/e/_DCDKb0n) because they're chunky.

+##### SV06 Plus

+A Creality K1 nozzle seems like a suitable replacement (_needs verification_), however, it is 0.5mm shorter than the stock variant.
+You have to make use of a washer/spacer to correct for this, see [Heatbreak, Aftermarket](#aftermarket-options-3) section.

 ## Filament Sensor

 I tested two random filament runout sensors that I had on hand.
 Both work just fine.
 It seems to me that any sensor with `VCC`, `Ground`, and `Signal` pins should work.